 The side effects of bisphosphonates may include bone tissue death, fractures, cracks and pain in the bones, gastrointestinal problems, and inflammation—negating any benefits you might otherwise gain.

 Bone-building drugs can result in serious consequences.
-Teriparatide and Abaloparatide, for instance, may increase the risk of bone cancer.
-Research published by the University of Texas in 2010 found that 45% of rats treated with Teriparatide developed an aggressive form of bone cancer.
-And during clinical trials for Romosozumab, experts found the drug presented an increased risk of heart attack and stroke.
-This was discovered alongside other side effects including joint pain and stiffness, tightness in the chest, and weight gain.
+Terixxxxxxxx and Abaxxxxxxxxxx, for instance, may increase the risk of bone cancer.
+Research published by the University of Texas in 2010 found that 45% of rats treated with Terixxxxxxxx developed an aggressive form of bone cancer.
+And during clinical trials for Romxxxxxxxx, experts found the drug presented an increased risk of heart attack and stroke.
+This was discovered alongside other side effects including joint pain and stiffness, tightness in the chest, and weight gain

 These bone-building drugs take approximately one to two years to work, and the benefits last only a short time.
 As these drugs’ effects evaporate quickly upon completion of treatment, relying on them can create a cycle of unhealthy dependence and ultimately expose you to greater health risks.
 When treating osteoporosis, it’s important to proceed with caution.